What is Azure HDInsight and the Apache Hadoop technology stack

 Apache HBase: A NoSQL database built on Hadoop that provides random access and strong consistency for large amounts of unstructured and semi-structured data--potentially billions of rows times millions of columns.
 See What is HBase on HDInsight?

-R Server: A server for hosting and managing parallel, distributed R processes.
+ML Services: A server for hosting and managing parallel, distributed R processes.
 It provides data scientists, statisticians, and R programmers with on-demand access to scalable, distributed methods of analytics on HDInsight.
-See Overview of R Server on HDInsight.
+See Overview of ML Services on HDInsight.

 Apache Storm: A distributed, real-time computation system for processing large streams of data fast.
 Storm is offered as a managed cluster in HDInsight.
 See Analyze real-time sensor data using Storm and Hadoop.

 Apache Interactive Query preview (AKA: Live Long and Process): In-memory caching for interactive and faster Hive queries.
 See Use Interactive Query in HDInsight.

 Apache Kafka: An open-source platform that's used for building streaming data pipelines and applications.
 Kafka also provides message-queue functionality that allows you to publish and subscribe to data streams.
 See Introduction to Apache Kafka on HDInsight.

 Open-source components in HDInsight

 Azure HDInsight enables you to create clusters with open-source frameworks such as Hadoop, Spark, Hive, LLAP, Kafka, Storm, HBase, and R. These clusters, by default, come with other open-source components that are included on the cluster such as Ambari, Avro, Hive, HCatalog, Mahout, MapReduce, YARN, Phoenix, Pig, Sqoop, Tez, Oozie, ZooKeeper.

 Programming languages in HDInsight

 HDInsight clusters, including Spark, HBase, Kafka, Hadoop, and others, support many programming languages.
 Some programming languages aren't installed by default.
 For libraries, modules, or packages that are not installed by default, use a script action to install the component.

 |Default programming language support||By default, HDInsight clusters support: